quasarframework/quasar/docs/src/pages/vue-components/table.md

 <doc-example title="No Data Label" file="QTable/NoData" />

-Starting with **v1.1.1+**, there is also a "no-data" scoped slot (see below) that you can also to customize the messages for both when a filter doesn't returns any results or the table has no data to display.
+There is also a "no-data" scoped slot (see below) that you can also to customize the messages for both when a filter doesn't returns any results or the table has no data to display.
 Also type something into the "Search" input.

 <doc-example title="No Data Slot" file="QTable/NoDataSlot" />